-It’s not just that though – quite often when I’m cooking or baking the recipe calls for the zest of a lemon or the juice of half a lime.
-What used to happen to me would be that the rest of the lemon or lime sits going off in the fridge.
-Now this wastage is no more – any leftover parts go straight in the freezer for another day’s cooking, baking, or to be used in beverages.
+It’s not just that though.
+Quite often when I’m cooking or baking, the recipe calls for the zest of a lemon or the juice of half a lime.
+What used to happen to me would be that the rest of the lemon or lime would sit going off in the fridge.
+Now this wastage is no more.
+Any leftover lemon goes straight in the freezer for another day’s cooking, baking, or to be used in beverages.

-The only part of a lemon I’m now disposing of is the pith – this composts much more effectively than when I was composting lemon peel.
-So, in honour of Zero Waste Week I’ve created the ultimate guide to freezing lemons, oranges and limes.
-Enjoy!
+The only part of a lemon I’m now disposing of is the pith.
+This composts much more effectively than when I was composting lemon peel.
+Let me show you how!

 I’ve found freezing lemon zest to be a really good way to reduce food waste.
 Particularly so when a recipe calls for the juice of a lemon but not the zest.

-To freeze the zest all I do is grate the lemon skin with a small grater, and then pop the zest into an ice-cube tray.
-I then add a few drops of lemon juice to the zest.
-Freezing lemons in this manner means it’s really easy to pop out one portion of zest when I need it.
+To freeze the zest all I do is grate the lemon skin with a small grater.
+I then pop the zest into an ice-cube tray.
+Next, I then add a few drops of lemon juice to the zest.
+Freezing lemons in this manner mean that it’s really easy to pop out one portion of zest when I need it.
 What’s more, the addition of the juice keeps the zest nice and hydrated.
 No dried-up zest for me!

-I’ve tried a few methods of freezing lemon zest, and this is definitely the best way.
+I have tried a few methods of freezing lemon zest, and this is definitely the best way.
 Some people say to just add the zest to a small tub in the freezer, but you then have to chisel off some zest when you need to use it.
 Portioning the zest before you freeze is much more convenient as it helps avoid this need for chiseling!

-My preferred method from freezing lemon juice is again, the ice-cube tray method.
+My preferred method for freezing lemon juice is again, the ice-cube tray method.
 If your recipe calls for the juice of half a lemon, say, then simply squeeze the juice out the other half and pour it into ice-cube tray compartments.
-Don’t forget to zest your lemon skins too!
-One ice-cube is equal to about two teaspoons of lemon juice.
+One ice cube is equal to about two teaspoons of lemon juice.
 Two ice-cubes are roughly half a lemon.

 Now I don’t have to buy those little plastic lemons/limes full of juice and I’m not wasting any lemons!
 Win!

-Got half a lime left over from cooking?
-My favourite way to freeze limes is to cut them into thin slices, place in a tupperware container, and then pop in the freezer.
-You can add additional layers of lime (or lemon or orange) – just make sure you add a layer of greaseproof paper between each layer so that your lemons don’t stick to each other.
+Got half a lemon or lime leftover from cooking?
+Another way to freeze lemons or limes is to cut them into thin slices.
+Next, place them in a Tupperware container, and then pop them in the freezer.
+To maximise storage space, you can add additional layers of lemon slices.
+Just make sure you add a layer of greaseproof paper between each layer so that your lemons don’t stick to each other.

 It’s a really handy way to freeze citrus fruits as it means I’ve always got a slice for drinks, such as tea, or hot water, and lemon.
 Or for my boozy elderflower cordial!

 And that’s my ultimate guide to freezing lemons (and other citrus fruits!).
 Never let another lemon go to waste in the back of your fridge again!